touch-Ada/aare_meter/README.md

 https://learn.sparkfun.com/tutorials/how-to-install-ch340-drivers/all

 ## Deployment
-To deploy the code, use the deploy function of PlatformIO within Visual Studio Code.
+To deploy the code, use the `upload` function of PlatformIO within Visual Studio Code.

+## WiFi configuration
+The WiFi configuration is done with the help of https://github.com/tzapu/WiFiManager
+Once the code is deployed, connect any of your devices (laptop, table, smartphone) to the WiFi named *aare_meter* (no password needed).
+Then, enter in the address bar the IP 192.168.4.1.
+There you can select your WiFi and enter the password if needed.
+Once confirmed, the ESP32 will restart again and connect with your WiFi.